-Key audit matters How our audit addressed the key audit matters Impairment assessment of the exploration and development costs (including goodwill) in Indonesia (cont'd) We performed the following audit procedures for each of the CGU: (cont'd) (ii) Others CGU (cont'd) • Discussed with management the planned activities for this CGU and compared that to the budgeted capital expenditures for this CGU.
-Based on the above procedures performed, we did not find any material exceptions to the assumptions made by the Directors.
+Key audit matters How our audit addressed the key audit matters Impairment assessment of the exploration and development costs (including goodwill) in Indonesia (cont'd) We performed the following audit procedures for each of the CGU: (cont'd) (ii) Others CGU (cont'd) Discussed with management the planned activitie for this CGU and compared that to the budgete capital expenditures for this CGU.
+Based on the above procedures performed, we did not fin any material exceptions to the assumptions made by th Directors.
 Impairment assessment of property, plant and equipment, intangible assets (including goodwill) with indefinite useful lives and rights of use of lease assets relating to the Group's leisure and hospitality segment in the United Kingdom The aggregate carrying value of the Group's property, plant and equipment, intangible assets with indefinite useful lives (which comprised goodwill, casino licences and trademarks) and rights of use of lease assets in relation to: the United Kingdom ("UK") operations amounted to RM3,164.6 million (including goodwill of RM28.3 million); and Resorts World Birmingham operations amounted to RM533.2 million (including goodwill of RM69.8 million) as at 31 December 2021. (a) The UK Casino business We focused on this area as the Group's casino businesses in the UK have been disrupted significantly by the COVID-19 pandemic as a result of the restrictions imposed by the UK government and the national lockdown measures implemented in the first half of the year.
-With respect to the appropriateness of the key assumptions used in the cash flow projections to determine the VIU calculations as approved by the Board of Directors, we performed the following procedures: Assessed the reliability of management's forecast by comparing their previous years' forecasted results We also focused on this area due to the magnitude of the carrying amount of these UK intangible assets (including goodwill) with indefinite useful lives which are subject to annual impairment assessment.
-Checked that the growth rate did not exceed the growth rates for leisure and hospitality industry in which the CGUs operate and are consistent with the forecasts included in industry reports; The recoverable amount of each CGU, including property, plant and equipment, casino licenses and right-of-use assets was determined based on the higher of the fair value less costs to sell and value in use.
-Checked the reasonableness of the discount with assistance from the auditors' valuation experts by benchmarking to similar leisure and hospitality companies in the UK and recalculating the discount rate independently; and For the annual goodwill impairment assessment, the entire goodwill has been allocated to the leisure hospitality business segment in the UK and the recoverable amount was determined based on value in use with the same underlying assumptions applied in the impairment assessment for the respective assets. • Checked sensitivity analysis performed by management on the discount rate and growth rate to determine whether reasonable changes on these key assumptions would result in the carrying amounts of individual CGUs to exceed their recoverable amounts.
+With respect to the appropriateness of the key assumption used in the cash flow projections to determine the VI calculations as approved by the Board of Directors, w performed the following procedures: • Assessed the reliability of management's forecast by We also focused on this area due to the magnitude comparing their previous years' forecasted resul against past trends of actual results;

+We also focused on this area due to the magnitude of the carrying amount of these UK intangible assets (including goodwill) with indefinite useful lives which are subject to annual impairment assessment.

+The recoverable amount of each CGU, including property, plant and equipment, casino licenses and right-of-use assets was determined based on the higher of the fair value less costs to sell and value in use.

+For the annual goodwill impairment assessment, the entire goodwill has been allocated to the leisure hospitality business segment in the UK and the recoverable amount was determined based on value in use with the same underlying assumptions applied in the impairment assessment for the respective assets.